MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 ## Pass parameters in a URL with a query string

 Question marks in URLs indicate the end of the URL and the beginning of a query string.
-Here is an example that will open step 3 in [Learn to use the Azure CLI](./get-started-tutorial-3-use-variables.md): `https://learn.microsoft.com/en-us/cli/azure/get-started-tutorial-2-environment-syntax?view=azure-cli-latest&tabs=powershell`.
-The `?view=azure-cli-latest` will cause the latest version of the article to be instantiated.
+Here's an example that opens step 3 in [Learn to use the Azure CLI](./get-started-tutorial-3-use-variables.md): `https://learn.microsoft.com/en-us/cli/azure/get-started-tutorial-2-environment-syntax?view=azure-cli-latest&tabs=powershell`.
+The `?view=azure-cli-latest` causes the latest version of the article to be instantiated.

 When executing Azure CLI commands in a PowerShell environment, PowerShell allows question marks to be part of a variable name.
 This might create confusion in Azure CLI parameter values.

-Here is an example from the [Use the Azure REST API](./azure-cli-rest-tutorial.md?tabs=powershell#use-get-to-retrieve-your-azure-container-registry) article:
+Here's an example from the [Use the Azure REST API](./azure-cli-rest-tutorial.md?tabs=powershell#use-get-to-retrieve-your-azure-container-registry) article:

 # [Bash](#tab/Bash2)